dan-schel/vic-transport-api-relay/README.md

 # Flag for Node to know when it's running in production (default: development).
 NODE_ENV = "production"

+# Must be set to "false" to install devDependencies in Digital Ocean.
+Not
+# required in dev (optional).
+NPM_CONFIG_PRODUCTION = "false"

 # If provided, clients must pass a "relay-key" header with this value to
 # download the available data (optional).
 RELAY_KEY = "..."

+# The connection string to a MongoDB server, which if provided, is used to
+# persist statistics across restarts (optional).
+# e.g. "mongodb://username:password@localhost:27017/?authMechanism=DEFAULT"
+DATABASE_URL = "..."

 # How often, in hours, to re-download gtfs.zip (default: every 6 hours).
 GTFS_REFRESH_HOURS = 6